Your legal obligation for invasive freshwater animals

 Prohibited high-risk aquarium animals

-To achieve your general biosecurity obligation relating to non-native, high-risk, ornamental fish, you must not possess or bring any listed prohibited species into Queensland.
-If you believe you have any of these species, you should immediately contact the Department of Agriculture and Fisheries t arrange what to do.
+To achieve your general biosecurity obligation relating to non-native, high-risk ornamental fish, you must not possess or bring into Queensland any listed prohibited species.
+If you believe you have any of these species, you should immediately contact Biosecurity Queensland.

-See the Prohibited and restricted noxious fish of Queensland fact sheet for all listed species.
+See the Biosecurity Regulation 2016 for all listed species.

 In Queensland you are not permitted to keep offspring of fish or other invertebrates that were bred in Australia before import restrictions on that species.

-A factsheet is available with further information on importing, trade and keeping aquarium fish in Queensland (PDF, 2MB)
+A factsheet is available with further information on importing, trade and keeping aquarium fish in Queensland.

 Read more about identifying invasive freshwater animals.